-From my own experience and that of our partners I can say that you need a TDS when you’re dealing with 10k visitors a day.
-A smaller number of users, with a little diligence, can be dispensed manually.
+From my own experience and that of our partners, I can say that you need a TDS when you’re dealing with 10k visitors a day.
+A smaller number of users, with little diligence, can be dispensed manually.

 If you’re using SaaS (a paid subscription), then there’s also no point in buying a TDS, unless you need to configure the rules.
 Just to add links – something like that in theory can also provide a decent result, but it’s not a great idea to buy it for a very primitive algorithm.

 First, you need to decide what type of TDS you need.
 There are cloud services with a paid subscription, basically, this option is you renting an already deployed system.
 After paying, the user gets access to their account, and it is from there that they set the rules, receive links, and monitor statistics.
 The advantages of such an approach are scalability (it can handle a large amount of traffic), there is no need to bother yourself with deploying and configuring the system or paying for hosting and a domain.
 Cons – you need to pay a monthly fee, you can’t manually change the configuration, for example, add plugins or correct something in the code.

 Another way is to purchase a hosting and set up a TDS there.
 The webmaster gains full access to it and only pays for the hosting and domain use.
 Cons – you need to install the system yourself, write out the parameters for it to connect to the databases, basically – the same as installing the site engine, some technical skills are required.
 The next aspect is that with small traffic volumes (up to 50 thousand per day), a VDS is enough, and with large volumes or peak loads, you’ll need a dedicated server.

 There are three ways to get a distribution kit for installing on your hosting.